oleksandrkovaliuk/angular-pass/README.md

-# Test task using Angular
+# Test task using Angular for USENSE

 ## Guide